 The Committee on Concepts and Methods (C&M) is a Research Committee of the International Political Science Association (IPSA).
 Founded by Giovanni Sartori and friends, it was the first research committee recognized by IPSA in 1970.
-C&M remains one of the most active IPSA Research Committees, and is currently sponsored by CIDE in Mexico City and the Department of Political Science at the University of Massachusetts Amherst.
+C&M remains one of the most active IPSA Research Committees.
+Its institutional home, and sponsor, traditionally rotates with its Chair.
+It is currently housed at the University of Texas at Austin, after recent stays at CIDE in Mexico City and the University of Massachusetts Amherst.
 C&M promotes conceptual and methodological discussion in political science.
 It provides a forum of debate for adherents of methodological schools who otherwise tend to conduct their deliberations at separate tables.

 - The committee publishes two Working Paper Series.
 Political Concepts focuses on concept analysis and language-use in politics, Political Methodology on research design, theory building, and theory testing in the study of politics.

-- The tri-annual C&M Award on Concept Analysis in Political Science rewards conceptual work of excellence in the study of politics.
-The annual Best C&M Working Paper Award recognizes outstanding contributions to our working paper series.
+- The triennial C&M Award on Concept Analysis in Political Science rewards conceptual work of excellence in the study of politics.
+The triennial Best C&M Working Paper Award recognizes outstanding contributions to our working paper series.

 - The C&M collection of syllabi covers graduate and undergraduate courses on political language, concepts, and measurement.